L-X-T/sybit-essentials-modern/labs/09_router.md

    </p>
    </details>

+   Make sure to add the `RouterOutlet` import to your `app.component.ts` file.

-9. Open the `sidebar.component.html` file and update the menu entries with the routerLink attribute in order to activate the individual routes.
+6. Open the `sidebar.component.html` file and update the menu entries with the routerLink attribute in order to activate the individual routes.

    <details>
    <summary>Show source</summary>